nterreri/thesis/report/chapter2.md

 ### Alternatives

-WordNet (Fellbaum, 2005) is perhaps a better alternative.
-There are ways to interface with it via the NTLK (see http://www.nltk.org/howto/wordnet.html), but, as emphasized in the chatbot brain discussion above, some chatbot frameworks other than the one used for the current implementation (RiveScript) already offer similar WordNet integrations out of the box (see for
+WordNet (Fellbaum, 2005) is another alternative.
+There are ways to interface with it via the NTLK (see http://www.nltk.org/howto/wordnet.html), but, as mentioned in the chatbot brain discussion above, some chatbot frameworks other than the one used for the current implementation (RiveScript) already offer similar WordNet integrations out of the box (see for
 ChatScript: Wilcox, 2016b, pp.10-11).